DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-02-13-searching-and-filtering-the-list-of-training-providers.md

 ![Provider list pagination](provider-list--pagination.png)

 We include pagination below the list of providers.
 If the list contains more than 25 items, we show the standard [GOV.UK pagination component](https://design-system.service.gov.uk/components/pagination/).

+If a user navigates between pages using the pagination, we retain the selected filters and any search terms they have entered.

 ## Further considerations